Public Information Pamphlets

 - Wills in Virginia

 The Bankruptcy Law Section of the Virginia State Bar has prepared this pamphlet as a public service to answer certain basic questions about the bankruptcy process.
 A pamphlet of this type cannot address or anticipate every issue that may arise when considering a bankruptcy filing, but hopefully this information will provide an introduction to the fundamental concepts that can be discussed more extensively with an attorney.
-The Bankruptcy Process pamphlet. (updated & revised May 2007) Spanish version (PDF file)
+The Bankruptcy Process pamphlet. (updated December 2013) Spanish version (PDF file updated May 2007)

 Children & Divorce